hankhank10/MSFS2020-cockpit-companion/index.md

 ## What does it do?

 It gives you a moving map of your aircraft's current location.
-You can scroll around, have it follow your aircraft or not, set a variety of different map options and overlay with aviation data and weather (coming soon).
+You can scroll around, have it follow your aircraft or not, set a variety of different map options and overlay with aviation data and weather.

 ![Map.png]({{site.baseurl}}/Map.png)